Richard-vinu/Full_Stack_Web-Development/aws.md

 If working, deploy the new instance and replace the older instance Once it’s deployed, you can upgrade or downgrade the system with near-zero downtime.
 Take home these interview Q&As and get much more.
 Download the complete AWS Interview Guide here:

+7. What are the tools and techniques that you can use in AWS to identify if you are paying more than you should be, and how to correct it?
+You can know that you are paying the correct amount for the resources that you are using by employing the following resources:

+Check the Top Services Table
+It is a dashboard in the cost management console that shows you the top five most used services.
+This will let you know how much money you are spending on the resources in question.
+Cost Explorer
+There are cost explorer services available that will help you to view and analyze your usage costs for the last 13 months.
+You can also get a cost forecast for the upcoming three months.
+AWS Budgets
+This allows you to plan a budget for the services.
+Also, it will enable you to check if the current plan meets your budget and the details of how you use the services.
+Cost Allocation Tags
+This helps in identifying the resource that has cost more in a particular month.
+It lets you organize your resources and cost allocation tags to keep track of your AWS costs.
+Become a Certified Cloud Expert in 6 Months!
+Caltech Cloud Computing BootcampEXPLORE PROGRAMBecome a Certified Cloud Expert in 6 Months!
+8. Is there any other alternative tool to log into the cloud environment other than console?
+The that can help you log into the AWS resources are:

+Putty
+AWS CLI for Linux
+AWS CLI for Windows
+AWS CLI for Windows CMD
+AWS SDK
+Eclipse